-In Tableau Server and Tableau Online, your Account Settings page lets you manage your credentials, email settings, and user interface options in one central place.
+In Tableau Server and Tableau Cloud, your Account Settings page lets you manage your credentials, email settings, and user interface options in one central place.

 At the top of a page, click your profile image or initials, and then select My Account Settings.

 To change your profile image, click the current image or initials on your account settings page.

 When you access a workbook or data source that has a live connection to data and requires you to sign in, Tableau offers to save your password for you.
 If you accept, it stores your credentials in a cookie or an access token, depending on the data type.
 You can remove these credentials if you no longer use the data, or you have exceeded the maximum number of saved credentials and want to make room for a new one.

 Under Saved Credentials, do either of the following: